Spend your fall, winter, or spring in Morocco: Is Morocco a good snowbird location?

 Things to see in Morocco

-- Jemma el-Fna: This is a marketplace and square located in Marrakech's town area.
-It is one of the main squares of Marrakech for locals and tourists.
-Snowbirds can shop for textiles, jewelry, and food with the square.
+- Jemma el-Fna is a marketplace and square in Marrakech's town area.
+It is one of the main squares for locals and tourists.
+Snowbirds can shop for textiles, jewelry, and food in the square.

 - Koutoubia: The Koutoubia Mosque or Kutubiyya Mosque is the largest mosque in Marrakech.
-The minaret is considered to be an important landmark and a symbol of Marrakech.
+The minaret is considered an important landmark and a symbol of Marrakech.

-- The Majorelle Garden: This is a two and half acre of botanical and artist's landscape garden.
-Apart from the beautiful gardens, the Cubist Villa houses a couple of museums.
+- The Majorelle Garden: This is a two-and-a-half-acre botanical and artist's landscape garden.
+In addition to the beautiful gardens, the Cubist Villa houses several museums.

 - Ouzoud Falls: Located [Convert Value="150″ from="km"] northeast of Marrakech, near the village of Tanaghmeilt.
 It is a group of several tall waterfalls that all empty into the El-Abud River gorge.
 Its name Ouzord means "the act of grinding grain", so across the area, it is common to see a number of mills within the area.